Robbert Klomp

 He suffered a severe hamstring injury midway through the 1981 season and had to watch Carlton's victorious Grand Final from the sidelines.
 But he returned the following year to play all but one game of Carlton's 1982 premiership season and was an integral member of the league's stingiest defence.

 A recurrence of hamstring injuries curtailed Klomp's VFL career.
-After 84 games at Carlton, he transferred to Footscray in June 1983 where he managed to play just 9 games in his two seasons there.
+After 84 games at Carlton, he transferred to Footscray in June 1983, where he managed to play just 9 games in his two seasons there.

-He returned to Adelaide in 1985 where he played another three years with Sturt and retired at the end of the 1987 season after 205 games in the SANFL.
+He returned to Adelaide in 1985, where he played another three years with Sturt and retired at the end of the 1987 season after 205 games in the SANFL.

 During his career, he also played seven State of Origin games for South Australia.

 Klomp's brother Kim played for SANFL clubs Sturt and North Adelaide.

+After his playing career, he served as a boundary rider.